vivsarraf/matplotlib-challenge/README.md

 * Submit your final analysis.

 ## Submission
- * Create a new repository for this project called Mmtplotlib-challenge.
+ * Create a new repository for this project called matplotlib-challenge.
  * Clone the new repository to your computer.
  * Inside your local Git repository, create a folder for this homework assignment and name it Pymaceuticals.
  * Add your Jupyter notebook to this folder.
 This will be the main script to run for analysis